 Board of Directors

-MEMSA has six Board Members, three of whom are representatives of Member companies.
+MEMSA has six Board Members, four of whom are representatives of Member companies.
 Board Members work on a seconded basis from their companies or institutions.
 The current Board has successfully guided MEMSA through formal establishment, obtaining CDP funding from the dti, and developing partnerships across government and the private sector; it is now steering MEMSA into a member-guided programme implementation phase.
 Get to know the Board Members better here:

 Board Chair - Fabchem Mining